-6.6 Emission factors for different fuels
+7 Emission factors for fuels and electricity

-Additional to the operational emissions (also called Tank-to-wheels/ TTW) caused directly by operating the vehicles; the total emissions (also called Well-to-Wheels/WTW) which include the emissions from the generation of the final energy (Well-to-tank/WTT) are taken into account by ETW.
-Thus the impacts of extraction and generation of the different energy carriers are also included.
+In addition to the operational emissions (also known as tank-to-wheels/ TTW) caused directly by operating the vehicles, the total emissions (also known as well-to-wheels/ WTW), which include the emissions from the generation of the final energy (well-to-tank/ WTT), are considered by ETW.
+Thus, the impact of extraction and generation of the different energy carriers is also included.
 Considering total as well as operational GHG emissions is a requirement of the international standard ISO 14083.
-ETW provides operational as well as total emission data not only for energy consumption and GHG emissions, but also for all air pollutants.
-Therefore, ETW provides emission data always in the same system boundaries required by ISO 14083.
+ETW provides operational as well as total emission data not only for energy consumption and GHG emissions, but also for air pollutants.
+Therefore, ETW provides emission data always in the same system boundaries as required by ISO 14083.

-The main energy carriers used in freight transport processes are liquid fossil fuels such as diesel fuel, kerosene, heavy fuel oil and electricity.
+The main energy carriers used in freight transport processes are liquid fossil fuels such as diesel fuel, kerosene and heavy fuel oil as well as electricity.
 To compare the environmental impacts of transport processes with different energy carriers, the total energy chain has to be considered: